-Finally, we’ve listed real, science-based treatments that you can use to treat erectile dysfunction and improve your sexual performance.
+Finally, we’ve listed several proven, evidence-based treatment options that you can use to treat erectile dysfunction and improve your sexual performance.

 ExtenZe is a well-known male enhancement supplement.
-It’s been around for several decades and is marketed online and via TV ads and infomercials, usually broadcast late at night.
+It’s been around for several decades and is widely promoted via TV ads and infomercials, usually broadcast late at night.

 Like other male enhancement supplements, ExtenZe has made a broad range of claims about its effects over the years.
 For the most part, it claims to enhance your sexual performance and treat common male sexual health issues.